To qualify for the program, applicants must meet the following admissions requirements:

 - Transcripts.
 Official transcripts are required from all colleges and universities attended, regardless of whether credit or a degree was obtained.
 The official transcript should show the titles of all courses taken, grades or marks received, and the date and title of any degree(s) conferred.
 USC alumni do not need to submit an official transcript.
 Although there is no specific required major for admission to the MAPP program, most of those who are admitted will have completed substantial coursework in the social sciences, and success in the program will require a working understanding of major concepts and research methodologies associated with the study of human behavior.

-- A Graduate Record Examination (GRE) score is waived for 2021 admissions, until further notice.
+- Update: A Graduate Record Examination (GRE) Score is waived for 2022 admissions.

 - Personal statement of purpose.
 Please submit a thoughtful and well written essay (750 words maximum) answering the following questions: